 You can create an issue by clicking on the green "New Issue" button (5) at the top left of the issues list.

-Issues in the issue tracker are public and everyone is able to read and answer to them.
+Issues in the issue tracker are public, and everyone is able to read and answer them.

-Once an Issue in the Issue Tracker has been created, it will usually pass through a process of review, discussion and closure, which is sometimes more, sometimes less strictly defined, based on the project you're contributing to.
+Once an issue in the Issue Tracker has been created, it will usually pass through a process of review, discussion and closure, which can be more or less strictly defined, based on the project you're contributing to.

-Then, depending on what kind of issue it is, there might be additional questions or a discussion and, if applicable, the implementation of a solution (or the rejection of the issue).
+Then, depending on what type of issue it is, there might be additional questions or a discussion and, if applicable, the implementation of a solution (or the rejection of the issue).

 Finally, the issue is closed, thus vanishing from the list of open issues.
 Issues might have dependencies on other issues or pull requests preventing them from being closed.

-Occasionally, issues might become stale.
+Occasionally, issues may become "stale".
 That's when there hasn't been any progress for an extended period of time (usually months).
 You might consider reviving these, if there is a strong interest in getting them resolved (and, preferably, if you can contribute something to them).

-If you encounter an abandoned project and there is no way to contact the maintainer(s), consider forking it, if you want to assume responsibility for it (or, rather, your fork).
+If you encounter an abandoned project and there's no way of contacting the maintainer(s), consider forking it, if you want to assume responsibility for it (or, rather, your fork).

-Before creating a new issue, please make sure that there isn't already an existing issue covering i.e. the bug that you want to report or the feature that you want to request.
+Before creating a new issue, please make sure that there isn't already an existing issue about, i.e., the bug you want to report or the feature you want to request.